Thomas Malory: Thomas Malory of Hutton Conyers

-Other important elements of Matthews's argument for the Hutton Conyers candidate include his evidence of the advanced age of the Newbold Revel candidate at the time of writing, described in that section above; and his analysis of the exclusion of a Sir Thomas Malory from the general pardon in 1468.
-The pardon applied to a group of Lancastrians in a military campaign in the North.
-Matthews shows that Thomas Malory of Hutton Conyers was closely related to the knight listed next to him in the short list of those excluded, concluding that the document referred to the Northern Thomas Malory of Hutton Conyers, a probable Lancastrian - and not the Midlands Malory of Newbold Revel, who was a Yorkist and would have been far too old to have taken part in this Northern military campaign.
-Matthews therefore promotes this document as evidence that Malory of Hutton Conyers was indeed a knight after all.
+Two central elements of Matthews's argument for the Hutton Conyers candidate include his evidence of the advanced age of the Newbold Revel candidate at the time of writing, described in that section above; and Matthews' analysis of the exclusion of a Thomas Malarie, knight from a general pardon issued in 1468.
+The question of the identity of the Malory listed in this document is widely regarded as critical to the final identification of the author.
+In Field's words: "the Sir Thomas Malory who was exempted from pardon must have been the author of the Morte.
+No other conclusion is possible."
+While Field's conclusion is widely accepted, Linton suggests he has attributed it to the wrong Malory, arguing that Malory of Hutton Conyers, a close associate of Neville, is the likely knight exempted from that pardon.

+The pardon applied to a group of Lancastrians in a military campaign in the winter of 1462 in the Northern county of Northumberland near the Scottish border.
+Matthews shows that Thomas Malory of Hutton Conyers was closely related to the Humphrey Neville, knight listed just before him in the short list of those excluded.
+Matthews also points out that this Northern campaign was geographically much closer to Hutton Conyers in Yorkshire than to Newbold Revel, and concludes that the document referred to the Thomas Malory of Hutton Conyers - not to Malory of Newbold Revel, who was a Yorkist and would have been something in excess of 70 years old; far too old to have taken part in this Northern military campaign.
+Matthews therefore promotes this document as strong evidence that Malory of Hutton Conyers was indeed a knight after all and the author of the Morte.
+Linton offers additional evidence to illustrate the close connection between Humphrey Neville and Thomas Malory of Hutton Conyers.